 Recommended hotel: The Hotel Museo Casa Santo Domingo is a gorgeous five-star hotel with macaws in the lush garden, two small museums and an outdoor wedding chapel in the ruins of a church on the grounds (perfect for a destination wedding should you want to start your honeymoon early!)

 Best time of year to visit: The weather is fairly consistent all year round, but the best time to honeymoon in Antigua is November to March.
+(Consider visiting during one of the many exciting festivals in Guatemala).

 Ecuador is a fascinating and beautiful country.
 Fiona of Passport and Piano shares why Mindo in the Cloud Rainforest is incredibly romantic.